Society-for-Internet-Blaseball-Research/prophesizer/README.md

 ### Non-Update Data

-Prophesizer also asks Chronicler for updates to `players` and `teams`:
+Prophesizer also asks Chronicler for updates to `players`, `teams`, `leagues`/`subleagues`/`divisions`, and `stadiums`.

-1) Add entries to `teams` for any team data changes (like name changes)
-2) Add entries to `team_roster` to reflect any lineup/rotation/etc changes
-3) Add entries to `team_modifications` to reflect any new "tags" (like the blood bath tags) for a team
-4) Add entries to `players` for any player data changes (names, attributes)
-5) Add entries to `player_modifications` for any new "tags" (like SHELLED) for a player
+See [Basics.md](Basics.md) for an deeper description of what data is saved in what tables.

 ### Update data

-These are logs of the individual (one every ~4seconds) `streamData` updates for gameplay.
+Blaseball.com sends updates for all current games every ~4 seconds via its `streamData`.
+These updates are archived by Chronicler, and prophesizer gets them from Chronicler instead of listening to blaseball.com directly.

-Prophesizer sends these through [Cauldron](https://github.com/Society-for-Internet-Blaseball-Research/Cauldron) to convert them into SIBR's "Game Event" format.
+Prophesizer sends these updates through [Cauldron](https://github.com/Society-for-Internet-Blaseball-Research/Cauldron) to convert them into SIBR's "Game Event" format.

 Game Events roughly correspond to one at-bat (with some exceptions like a runner caught stealing) and are more easily queried for statistics than the raw JSON updates from the stream.